Fair Graph Machine Learning under Adversarial Missingness Processes: Fairness-Aware Adversarial Missing Data Imputation

 The value of $JS(p(\mathbf{h}|s' = 1); p(\mathbf{h}|s' = 0))$ is related to the convergence of adversarial learning.
-For FairGNN, if $s'$ is inaccurate, $JS(p(\mathbf{h}|s' = 1); p(\mathbf{h}|s' = 0)) \approx 0$ and $\mathcal{L}_A$ in Eq. \ref{eq:classifier} will be constant.
+For independent imputation, if $s'$ is inaccurate, then $JS(p(\mathbf{h}|s' = 1); p(\mathbf{h}|s' = 0)) \approx 0$ and $\mathcal{L}_{bias}$ in Eq. \ref{eq:classifier} will be constant.
 The interplay between the three players makes BFtS more robust to convergence issues because the objective minimizes the upper bound on the JS divergence.
-This reduces the probability that the divergence vanishes during training (see details in Appendix A).
+This reduces the probability that the divergence vanishes during training (see details in the Appendix).